HyinRPM/sacnn/README.md

-# Incremental Learning and Self-Attention Mechanisms Improve Neural System Identification
+# Self-Attention-Based Contextual Modulation Improves Neural System Identification

-This repository serves as supporting material for the paper titled Incremental Learning and Self-Attention Mechanisms Improve Neural System Identification.
-The repository has been anonymized to abide by the the double-blind review process.
+This repository serves as supporting material for the paper titled Self-Attention-Based Contextual Modulation Improves Neural System Identification.
 The README is structured as follows:

 1. Dataset Sample